suaefar/zero-delay-audio-codec/README.md

 ## Status
 Currently in conception phase:
 - Working implementation in GNU/Octave (done)
-- Tuning default parameters (almost done)
+- Tuning default parameters (still progress *happy*, but will depend on use-case)
-- Adding documentation (ongoing)
+- Adding documentation (good progress)
 - Implementation in C (not started, planned this winter)